 Over 40 epidemiological studies have now been performed looking just at a possible link between childhood leukaemia and EMFs.
 Scientific papers have an abstract and you can read the abstracts of the more important epidemiological studies here.
 Some of those studies found no association with magnetic fields, but most have found associations.
 Overall there is clearly a statistical association within the studies that have been performed between unusually high magnetic fields and childhood leukaemia, although it's fair to say it may be getting slightly weaker in recent years.

 By contrast, the evidence from the laboratory is that low level EMFs of the type experienced by the public do not seem to have the harmful effects that have been claimed, and we have not identified a mechanism:

 Most review groups agree the evidence for EMFs causing diseases other than childhood leukaemia is weaker - WHO described it as "much weaker".
 That's why give a lot of detail here on childhood leukaemia, then summarise the evidence on all the other suggested health effects.

 Summarising the epidemiological evidence

-There have been at least twenty epidemiological studies of childhood leukaemia.
+There have been over 40 epidemiological studies of childhood leukaemia.
 See the abstracts of the dozen or so most important studies on childhood leukaemia.